samuelhough/snake-game/README.md

 # Snake Game

 Testing out react.js by making a version of snake in the browser.
+It does not currently use Flux pattern though.

     $ gulp build
     $ npm start